ayushadarsh7/Classic-Computer-Vision/README.md

 ## **Repository Structure**

-The repository contains **6 Jupyter Notebooks**, each dedicated to a specific topic.
+The repository contains **Jupyter Notebooks**, each dedicated to a specific topic.
 The topics and their contents are as follows:

 ### 1. **Convolution Basics**
 ```1_Convolution_Basics.ipynb```